 The City of Wilsonville's primary supply comes from the Willamette River.
-A state-of-the-art treatment plant produces high-quality finished water that is pumped into a transmission pipeline and conveyed to the City's distribution system through three delivery points ("turnouts").
+A stateof-the-art treatment plant produces high-quality finished water that is pumped into a transmission pipeline and conveyed to the City's distribution system through three delivery points ("turnouts") as shown on Figure 1.
 The system also includes four storage reservoirs, two booster stations, over 107 miles of distribution pipeline, three pressure zones, and eight wells.